-E. Stanton Kennedy died peacefully on April 10 , 2018 at the Maine Veteran's Home in Augusta.
+E. Stanton Kennedy died peacefully on April 10 , 2018 at the Maine Veteran’s Home in Augusta.
 Stan was born in Schenectady, New York on February 2, 1928, the son and only child of William and Julia Stanton Kennedy.
 He grew up and lived most of his life in Bridgeport and surrounding communities.
-He was a proud graduate of Fairfield Prep as well as the College of the Holy Cross and UConn Law School.
-Upon completion of his studies, he joined the U.S. Air Force and served in the Judge Advocate General's Office.
+He was a proud graduate of Fairfield Prep as well as the College of the Holy Cross and University of Connecticut Law School.
+Upon completion of his studies, he joined the U.S. Air Force and served in the Judge Advocate General’s Office.

 While in the service he married his first wife and mother of his children, Patricia Dowd Kennedy, who predeceased him.
 When they returned to Bridgeport, Stan entered private practice and formed the law firm of Curran, Kennedy and Lyddy in Bridgeport.
 In time, his partners became Bridgeport Mayor Hugh J. Curran and Probate Judge Raymond Lyddy .
 Their firm was active and prominent in Bridgeport Democratic politics.
 Meanwhile Stan personally served on and led the Bridgeport Board of Education.
 He later formed other partnerships with several prominent and respected local attorneys.

 Stan knew achievement as well as difficulties.
 The latter of those led him to co-found Malta Prison Volunteers of Ct. in 2002 which was later to become the Malta Justice Initiative and is today the leading Criminal Justice Reform advocacy organization in the state.
 His group was also the motivating agency behind what became the Malta Prison Ministry Apostolate.
 That organization within the Order of Malta is currently performing works of Prison Ministry in 37 U.S. states and 5 foreign countries.